mmgrt/bitnami-openldap-arm64/README.md

 bitnami-openldap-arm64

-TL;DR

-`bitnami/openldap` that runs on arm64-based CPUs such as Raspberry Pi.
+This guide explains how to compile OpenLDAP on arm64, and include it in a `bitnami/openldap` image build, that runs on arm64-based CPUs such as Raspberry Pi 4.

 ---